sodrooome/maritest/docs/authentication.rst

 Authentication
 ==============

 **Maritest** has also provided several methods to use user authentication when making requests to the HTTP target.
-Basically, this framework support common user authentication like
+Basically, this library support common user authentication like

 - ``BasicAuth``
 - ``DigestAuth``